Vkt0r/AccordionSwift/Example/Pods/AccordionMenuSwift/README.md

 ```

 Afterwards it's necessary to define two cells in the `UITableView` with the identifiers `"ParentCell"` and `"ChildCell"` and set its `Style` to **Basic** to add two `UILabels` for the cells.

+You can see the Example project for more information in how to integrate it.

+## ToDo

+- [ ] Add Carthage support.
+- [ ] Add suport to be notified when cell is tapped using closures.
+- [ ] Add support for multiple levels
+- [ ] Improve the integration with functional programming

 ## Feedback